tjohn327/raspberry_pi_ups/README.md

 * Insert the battery into the UPS making sure to follow the correct polarity mentioned on the battery holder.
 Installing the battery in the wrong way can damage the UPS!

-* Turn the power switch of Power Pi to off position.
+* Turn the power switch of UPS to off position.

 * Place the UPS over the Raspberry Pi and insert the header of the UPS into the GPIO header of the Raspberry Pi.